cbalint13/opencv-dlco/workspace/README.md

 (08) *08-pjlearn.sh* will learn low rank projection matrices over the unprojected distances from step (07).
 This may take very long time even using GPU, up to ~1 week given actual 16 combinations of mu and gamma regularization parameters over each 3x3 distances datasets.
+Results and logs will be stored within `pj-learn` folder.

 -----------------------------------------------------------------------------